 \end{them}

-In words, the feasible payoff set is the convex hull of the average discounted payoffs of length-$n$ sequences of action profiles (i.e., stable paths), each of which is to be played $T$ times.
-Notice that we could interpret the average discounted payoff of such a sequence of action profiles as the average discounted payoff of length-$n$ sequence of action profiles, discounted by $\delta^T$.
+In words, the feasible payoff set coincides with the convex hull of the average discounted payoffs of length-$n$ sequences of action profiles (i.e., stable paths), each of which is to be played $T$ times.
+Notice that we could interpret the average discounted payoff of such a sequence of action profiles as the average discounted payoff of a length-$n$ sequence of action profiles, discounted by $\delta^T$.

 The characterization is useful since it substantially reduces the number of sequences of action profiles we need to consider: Regardless of $T$, it is sufficient to consider length-$n$ sequences.
+For instance, for the Prisoners' Dilemma game, where each player has two actions (so four action profiles), the result implies that it is sufficient to consider $4 \times 4 = 16$ sequences of action profiles to obtain the feasible payoff set, regardless of $\delta$ and $T$.
 The result also means that $\delta$ and $T$ affect the feasible payoff set only through $\delta^T$.
 Thus, any $(\delta, T)$ and $(\delta', T')$ with $\delta^T ={\delta'}^{T'}$ would result in the same feasible payoff set.
-For instance, for the Prisoners' Dilemma game, where each player has two actions (so 4 action profiles), the result implies, it is sufficient to consider $4 \times 4 = 16$ sequences of action profiles to obtain the feasible payoff set, regardless of $\delta$ and $T$.
-In particular, this is true even when $T$ is a large number.

-One may wonder whether the RHS of (1) suggests that the feasible payoffs may not be implemented under our assumption on the observability of PRDs.
-That is, we assumed that a result of a PRD is observed only by the contemporary generation, whereas for each $T$ period (i.e., overlap), there is a player to be replaced; so it might require a stronger informational assumption, for instance, the results of PRDs are observed also by future generations.
-In the proof, however, we construct a sequence of PRDs each of which is executed every overlap that generates the same average discounted payoff from a sequence of action profiles.
+One may wonder whether the right-hand side of \eqref{eq:nn1} suggests that the feasible payoffs may not be implemented under our assumption regarding the observability of PRDs.
+That is, we assumed that a result of a PRD is observed only by the contemporary generation, whereas for each $T$ period (i.e., overlap), there is a player to be replaced; thus, it might require a stronger informational assumption, for instance, the results of PRDs are also observed by future generations.
+In the proof, however, we construct a sequence of PRDs, each of which is executed every overlap that generates the same average discounted payoff from a sequence of action profiles.